aravind-sadharani/chandraveena/src/pages/discography.md

 image: "../../images/IMG_7198.JPG"
 description: "Hello, I am S. Balachander.
 I play the Chandraveena in the Dhrupad style, a traditional style of Maarga Sangeet.
 Here is a selection of my recordings and concert videos.
 Do check them out!
 Hope you find something you like."
 ---

+Hello, and welcome to my Chandraveena music album collection.
+Over a period of time, I will be publishing albums of Chandraveena, presenting various Ragas of Indian music system.
+Some maybe free, some paid and some pay-as-you-like.
+I hope you enjoy the albums.

+If you have a request, or any particular Raga that you would like me to publish, please leave a note.
+If its within my scope and capability, I shall definitely try to publish.

+Thank you !

 ## Featured Recording

 <band-camp albumid="2504992601" albumname="inception" albumtitle="Inception by Dhrupad"></band-camp>